dunamismax/bash/linux/ubuntu/_scripts/_template.md

                 box=box.ROUNDED,
             )
         )
         print_section("Troubleshooting Tips")
-        print_step("Check that the device is online and SSH is properly configured") print_step("Verify that SSH is installed and running on the target device") print_step("Ensure the correct username and IP address were used") print_step("Try connecting manually with 'ssh -v' for verbose output")
+        print_step("Check that the device is online and SSH is properly configured.") print_step("Verify that SSH is installed and running on the target device.") print_step("Ensure the correct username and IP address were used.") print_step("Try connecting manually with 'ssh -v' for verbose output.")
         Prompt.ask("Press Enter to return to the main menu")

 # ----------------------------------------------------------------
-# Device Status Refresh and SSH Option Configuration
+# Device Status Refresh
 # ----------------------------------------------------------------
 def refresh_device_statuses(devices: List[Device]) -> None:
-    """Refresh the status of all devices with progress indicator""" clear_screen()
+    """Refresh the status of all devices with a progress indicator.""" clear_screen()
     console.print(create_header())
     display_panel(
         "Checking connectivity status of all devices",
         style=NordColors.FROST_3,
         title="Network Scan",
     )
     with Progress(
         SpinnerColumn(style=f"bold {NordColors.FROST_1}"),
         TextColumn("Pinging devices"),